PaulHBartley/mkproj/INSTALL.md

 - Git
 - Curl

-## Bash environment variables needed for connecting to GitHub:
+## Bash environment variables needed for connecting to the GitHub API:
 (define these in the `~/.bashrc` file)
 - GITHUB_USERNAME
 - GITHUB_TOKEN